system76/docs/content/managing-apps.md

 Find and start installed applications using these four methods.

 Use the Launcher to quickly find and launch installed applications.
-Pressing The `SUPER` key displays the Launcher.
+Pressing the `SUPER` key displays the Launcher.
 Search for applications by name, then hit `Enter` to launch the application.

 ![cosmic launch app](/images/managing-apps/IURA_24_13.png)

 View installed applications with Show Applications.
-Display installed applications by clicking Show Applications in the dock.
+Display installed applications by clicking Applications in the dock.

 ![cosmic applications icon](/images/managing-apps/IURA_24_14.png)